 Gaffer, Curtis McCardie, spots Austin as he operates the Steadicam.
 Location Sound Mixer, Phillip McCardie, can be seen operating the boom right of Steadicam.
 Both Scott Michael Dunn and Richard Louis Ulrich are performing the scene in front of the front door to the convenience store.

 I immediately reached out to some local filmmakers and found a set of Anton Bauer batteries we could borrow for a couple of days, but after that, we’d have to rent batteries for the rest of the shoot.
 And days that we didn’t have the batteries, we had to completely rethink our shot list.
-So, if I had asked the right questions in pre-production, and we had tested the piece of equipment when it had arrived, we would not have run into this issue.
+So, if I had asked the right questions in pre-production, and we had tested the piece of equipment when it arrived, we would not have run into this issue.

 Early on in the project, I knew communication was a huge asset to making this film work.
 But, even with the awareness I had, there were still several issues during casting and gathering wardrobe that had to do with communication.
 In one instance during casting, I decided to cast someone in a principal that had already been asked to be an extra.
 This was resolved quickly with an apology and he was very professional about the matter.

-Also, a couple communication malfunctions were due to scheduling conflicts with our wardrobe department, which required a producer to step in and help.
+Also, a couple of communication malfunctions were due to scheduling conflicts with our wardrobe department, which required a producer to step in and help.
 This led to actors being contacted late in the game, which put us in a time crunch.
 Additionally, a couple of cast members were told contradictory information from both the producer and wardrobe supervisor, which led to confusion.
 Ultimately, we had to regroup to make sure that everyone was on the same page and our cast was gathering the correct wardrobe.

-On this note, it is also important to understand the different levels of experience you will be working with in your cast and crew.
+On this note, it is also important to understand the different levels of experience you will be working within your cast and crew.
 If we could do this project again, we would probably have a meeting to solely cover film set basics with some of the greener crew members.

 One of the ways communication can go wrong is with your method of communication.
 Using software for this is very smart for pre-production.
-It helps to keep documents organized, tasks laid out, and gives everyone a single means of communicating with each other.
+It helps to keep documents organized, and tasks laid out, and gives everyone a single means of communicating with each other.
 Regrettably, everyone on the crew, including me, despised the piece of software we were using to organize and communicate amongst the team.
 It was called Teamwork.
 Everyone felt the interface was confusing, inefficient, and made communication harder.
 If I could do it again, I would definitely find a better piece of software, such as Studio Binder, and use the knowledge I now have to establish better communication methods amongst the crew.

 As I said, I do very much believe that planning is the most important part of the filmmaking process.
 With that said, production is an entirely different animal.
 It is an overwhelming and exhausting process.
 There are definitely some strong pieces of advice I can pass on from my experience directing Fugue.

 For one, you need to be absolutely confident in yourself and be courageous.
 Insecurity is the default position when chasing wild ambitions, but in order to make it to the end, you must embrace the risks.
-The moments I second guessed myself on Fugue are the moments I regret the most when I look back.
+The moments I second-guessed myself on Fugue are the moments I regret the most when I look back.